BitCurator/bitcurator/README.md

 ## DEPRECATION NOTICE:

-This repository has been deprecated, and is no longer actively maintained.
-Future releases of BitCurator will be created and maintained using SaltStack (https://saltstack.com/).
-You can find additional information in the current main repository (https://github.com/bitcurator/bitcurator-distro) and the Salt-based build tool repository (https://github.com/bitcurator/bitcurator-distro-salt).
+This repository has been deprecated, and is no longer maintained.
+Details on the latest release can be found at (https://github.com/bitcurator/bitcurator-distro).
+The most recent Salt-based build repository can be found at (https://github.com/bitcurator/bitcurator-distro-salt).

 ## Overview